Should a Bacterial Control Product for Wastewater and Paper Mills Be Approved?

 Official title: Consultation on formic acid and FENNOSURF 600-C, Proposed Registration Decision PRD2025-16

 Health Canada wants to approve two new products containing formic acid.
-They'd be used to control bacteria in municipal wastewater treatment plants and paper manufacturing.
-The agency has reviewed the science and thinks they're safe—but wants public input before making a final call.
+They'd be used to control bacteria in municipal wastewater treatment plants and paper manufacturing facilities.
+The agency has reviewed the science and is asking for public comment before making a final decision.

 Why This Matters